Woman Takes Old Dog Into No-Pets-Allowed Store Because The Outside Temperatures Could Damage Its Health, Gets No Understanding From Workers There

 Encouraging open dialogues about expectations can promote healthier interactions in public settings.

-No exceptions for pets, even if old.
+No exceptions for pets, even if they are old.

 OP should leave her dog at home when she goes to the grocery store